DomanskiFilip/cf_ai_worker/README.md

 ## How would I improve if this would be an actual product

 Login and OAuth, of course.
+Currently it uses a random generated id saved in localstorage to indentify the user and show the history its an easy aproach for demos I like to use

 Caching latest responses and repeating queries and responses, for example using Redis.